lacegiovanni17/fintech-wallet/README.md

 ## Project Description: “FintechWallet”

 Fintech Wallet API is a secure digital wallet service that enables users to register, log in, add funds, transfer money, and track transaction history through a well-structured API.
-The task involved building a robust financial transaction system where users can add funds via mock payment gateways (Stripe), transfer funds between accounts, and view detailed transaction history.
+The task involved building a robust financial transaction system where users can add funds via mock payment gateways (Paypal), transfer funds between accounts, and view detailed transaction history.
 Real-time WebSocket notifications ensure users are instantly updated on their transactions, while CurrencyLayer API integration allows seamless currency conversion.
 Security measures, including JWT authentication, rate limiting, and data validation, were implemented to ensure a fraud-resistant system.